MixtureVitae: Open Web-Scale Pretraining Dataset With High Quality Instruction and Reasoning Data Built from Permissive-First Text Sources: Our Position on Using Governmental and Other Works Under Fair Use and Related Ethical and Legal Basis

+The copyright risks in machine learning are complex.
+For example, copyrighted materials may appear as limited fair‑use quotations in Wikipedia articles~\footnote{\url{https://en.wikipedia.org/wiki/Wikipedia:Quotations##Copyrighted_material_and_fair_use}}.
+A model trained on such materials in the aggregate could, in principle, generate more substantial and potentially infringing text than the short quotations present in the dataset.
+Future work should address this risk, including (i) copyright evaluation audits of datasets, and (ii) model‑level mitigations that encourage limited direct quotation and discourage reproduction of substantial protected passages.

-As with other large permissive datasets, legal risks still remain, including for example trademark risks.
-While training on a Wikipedia article about Spiderman may be low legal risk (CC-BY-SA licensed and transformative and educational summary), a model that then generates a story with characters named "Spiderman", even if those stories are not based on original human created stories, this use may still implicate trademark rights.
-Addressing those, we will leave for future work.
-With that said, we do not and cannot guarantee that even with rigorous provenance tracking and standard filtering, that there is no legal risk, so we recommend anyone who uses our datasets to consult their own attorney in their jurisdiction.
+As with other large, permissively licensed datasets, additional legal risks remain, including trademark risks.
+For instance, while training on a Wikipedia article about “Spiderman” may be relatively low risk (given its CC‑BY‑SA license and the educational, summarizing nature of the article), a model that subsequently generates new stories featuring the character name “Spiderman”—even if the plots themselves are not derived from existing human‑created stories—may still implicate trademark rights.
+Addressing those issues thoroughly is beyond the scope of this work and is left for future research.

+We do not and cannot guarantee that, even with rigorous provenance tracking and standard filtering, the dataset is free of legal risk.
+Nothing in this section constitutes legal advice.
+We recommend that anyone who uses our datasets consult their own legal counsel in their jurisdiction before deploying models trained on this data in commercial settings.